sean-njela/Java_Interfaces/README.md

 java Interfaces <interface-name>
 ```

 🛑 **Note**: You must provide exactly one argument — the name of the network interface.
-The application will automatically handle the rest.
+The application will then automatically handle the rest.

 ---